 This is one of a series of articles looking at occupational health and safety management systems (OHSMS).
 We’ve got links for all the articles at the bottom for you.

 The series is based on ANSI Z10, Occupational Health and Safety Management Systems.
 We recommend that you buy a copy of the Z10 standard for yourself.
 There’s a lot of great information in it, including many helpful helpful appendixes.
 And the cost is only $105, a great safety investment for your organization.
+If you’re looking for something free, you could do worse than download our free 10 Steps to Safety Management infographic.

 And now let’s turn our attention to employee participation in your health and safety management system.